-In fact, AGC is also helping in the shadows.
+In fact, AGC is also working behind the scenes.

 Question1Does AGC make drugs?